 Impact on the Irish economy

 A no-deal Brexit will have a cataclysmic impact on the integrated, all-Ireland economy.
-The backstop ensured ease of trade between Northern Ireland and the Republic by keeping the UK in the customs union, its abandonment will necessitate border checks and tariffs on goods crossing the border.
+The Irish Backstop ensured ease of trade between Northern Ireland and the Republic by keeping the UK in the customs union, its abandonment will necessitate border checks and tariffs on goods crossing the border.
 The consequences of this cannot be overstated.
 The Institute for Government state that 80 per cent of the goods exported by the Republic are transported to or through the UK.
 The imposition of tariffs would therefore be hugely destructive to Irish exports.
 Similarly, 21 per cent of Northern Ireland’s exports head south of the border – leaving with no-deal will sever this economic interdependence.

 It is also relevant to note that 30,000 workers are ‘cross-border’ in that they live and work on different sides, and the imposition of border checks would hugely inconvenience daily lives.
 The all-Ireland economy is conducive to peace as it fosters North-South cooperation.
 It is therefore crucial that a deal is sought to safeguard the rights of all those on the island of Ireland.